Toshiba's investor 3D calls for strategic review after CVC bid

-TOKYO (BLOOMBERG) - One of Toshiba Corp's largest investors is calling on the Japanese conglomerate to run a strategic review after private equity firm CVC Capital Partners proposed taking the company private for US$21 billion.
+TOKYO • One of Toshiba Corp's largest investors is calling on the Japanese conglomerate to run a strategic review after private equity firm CVC Capital Partners proposed taking the company private for US$21 billion (S$27.8 billion).

 3D Investment Partners, which owns a 7.2 per cent stake in Toshiba, said in a letter to the company's board that it believes running a full and fair sales process was essential to rebuilding trust with investors after a tumultuous period that has included an investor revolt and the resignation of former CVC dealmaker Nobuaki Kurumatani as chief executive officer.